Jump to Navigation

 I welcome comments from readers and suggestions of subject matters for future Briefs.

-It is recommended that readers not operate motor vehicles, farm equipment or construction machinery after reading large segments of these materials.
+It is recommended that readers not operate motor vehicles, farm equipment or construction machinery while or after reading large segments of these materials.